redskap/aws-dynamodb-java-example-local-testing/README.md

-# aws-dynamodb-example-local-testing
+# AWS DynamoDB Local Testing Example

-AWS DynamoDB Local Testing Example
+Example Gradle project for using AWS DynamoDB for local testing.